Give your simulator superpowers

 • The property is an access point to another object without disclosing it fully

-Although this should help you to decide when to use them, it’s still often a case per case decision.
-My personal preference is to try and start with a stored value if possible.
-This mostly depends on the above conditions as well as on the fact whether the property depends on the state.
-If your Computed Property derives its value from two static properties, it might be better to create a static property for your derivation, too, to prevent unneeded calculations.
+Although this should help you to decide when to use them, it’s still often a case-by-case decision.
+My personal preference is to start with a stored value whenever possible.
+This mostly depends on the above conditions, as well as on whether the property depends on the state.
+If your computed property derives its value from two static properties, it might be better to create a static property for your derivation, too, to prevent unneeded calculations.

 Taking into account performance when defining properties

-To explain the previous paragraph in a bit more detail, I’d like to shine on performance.
-A Computed Property performs its operations every time it’s called.
+To explain the previous paragraph in a bit more detail, I’d like to shine a light on performance.
+A Swift computed property performs its operations every time it’s called.
 This means that a heavy operation can easily result in a performance decrease.

 Let’s explain this using the following code example: